-Our organisation is an incorporated not-for-profit organisation and is prepared to act as the sponsoring body for the [name of applicant organisation] should it be successful in obtaining funding for a Healthy Tasmania Fund Step Forward grant, to undertake [name of project].
+Our organisation is [an incorporated not-for-profit organisation or a Council] and is prepared to act as the sponsoring body for [name of applicant] should they be successful in obtaining funding for a Healthy Tasmania Fund Step Forward grant, to undertake [name of project].

-We are aware that if [name of applicant organisation]’s application is successful, the grant will be paid to our organisation and we accept the legal and financial obligations involved in accepting the grant.
+We are aware that if [name of applicant]’s application is successful, the grant will be paid to our organisation and we accept the legal and financial obligations involved in accepting the grant.

 [Position in organisation]

 A review panel will assess applications based on the assessment criteria.

 - The project is within scope of Healthy Tasmania.
 This means the focus is on keeping people healthy and well, by preventing rather than treating illness.

 - There is a clear link between the project activities and improved community health and wellbeing.